dlenski/treepoem/README.rst

 .. code-block:: sh

    $ treepoem -o barcode1.png -t qrcode "This is a test" eclevel=H
-   $ treepoem -o barcode2.png -t qrcode "This is a test" eclevel=L
+   $ treepoem -o barcode2.png -t qrcode "^084his is a test" eclevel=L parse

 Complete usage instructions are shown with ``treepoem --help``.